pxlsr/FujiCells/README.md

 It has taken me over 800 hours by this point to get the file to where it is.\
 \
 ~~I am aware of the short on the SRAM array and will need to go over that area and check it again.~~\
-SRAM Arrays have been fixed.
+SRAM Arrays have been fixed.\

+Standard cells are roughly 50% completed.

 ## Note
 Cell documentation exists in [Cells.pdf](Cells.pdf)